 Just like people, bunnies and other small pets can benefit from brain teasers in various forms!
 They also like games, puzzles, and different toys.

-Bunnies, in particular, enjoy exploring that also preventing obesity, playing with their owners and creating a strong bond, chewing different things and maintaining their dental health, and hiding because of their prey instincts, so they can feel safe at home.
+Bunnies, in particular, enjoy exploring that also prevents obesity, playing with their owners and creating a strong bond, chewing different things and maintaining their dental health, and hiding because of their prey instincts, so they can feel safe at home.

 Below, I will review some of Oxbow’s best rabbit toys that will keep your bunny happy, entertained, and healthy at all times, so let’s take a look.